-The paper comes from researchers with OpenAI, OpenResearch, and the University of Pennsylvania.
+The report comes from researchers with OpenAI, OpenResearch, and the University of Pennsylvania.
 It notes that not only will AI begin to impact the work that America’s workforce completes every day, but as the tech develops, it could augment or even replace some labor.

 The concept of automating skilled labor is not new by any means, as some have argued in favor and against the idea of using it for things like automated driving, which would replace semi-truck drivers.
 A report that Bloomberg covered last year said that as many as half-a-million jobs could be replaced by self-driving trucks.